geosoft-as/timeseries-io/README.md

 ## Header

-The log header contains metadata that describes the overall measurement operation and consists of any JSON objects and arrays that the producing entity find necessary and sufficient.
+The time series header contains metadata that describes the overall measurement operation and consists of any JSON objects and arrays that the producing entity find necessary and sufficient.